Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Method

+In the theoretical analysis (Section~\ref{sec:ta}), we show that performing consistency regularization on the unlabeled target data can propagate semantic information across different subpopulations.
+However, it also has some limitations.
+First, the neighbors are not always correct.
+Due to the domain shift, the model may incorrectly focus on the object of some target features, leading to noisy labels.
+Here, the misalignment of neighbors forms spurious clusters instead of helping label propagation.
+Second, when dealing with low-density regions (\ie outlier samples), designing the same local consistent regularization will further exacerbate the cross-label risk.
+To address these limitations, we flexibly customize learning strategies for different data properties with the help of dynamic data grouping.

-\paragraph{Adaptive Local-consistency Regularization.} For the inner samples, since their features already have some semantic information, we can capture the intra-class structure by local-consistency regularization.
+\paragraph{Adaptive Local-consistency Regularization} In Adaptive Local-consistency Regularization (ALR), inspired by the fact that the target features from the source model have formed some semantic structures, we can capture the intra-class structure by local-consistency regularization.
 However, in the source-free domain adaptation problem, the features extracted by the pre-trained source model are typically influenced by the source bias.
-To promote positive clustering and combat spurious clustering, we should find a technique to reveal the affinity of the samples and then re-weight them to approximate the ground-truth structural information.
-As mentioned earlier, in clustering, not all of the neighbors have an equal affinity.
-Therefore, we use the distance information to estimate the weights and relax the ranking of samples in low-density regions.
+This may lead to neighbors containing incorrect semantic information.
+To mitigate incorrect alignment, we propose identifying the clustering weights of each sample.

+As observed in Fig.~\ref{vis:sim}, the cosine similarity of same-class is generally higher than that of across-class.
+Building on this finding, we can measure neighbor affinity based on cosine similarity and then re-weight the neighbors to approximate the ground-truth structural information.
+By re-weighting with similarity-based adaptive weights, positive clustering can be promoted while spurious clustering can be combated.
 The Adaptive Local-consistency Regularization is as follows: